alfonsocaiazzo/xls-form-ux/README.md

 - **Palette**: SDG-inspired — green `#37BC7D`, UN blue `#009EDB`, yellow `#FDC745`, red `#E5243B`
 - **External dependencies**: [SheetJS (xlsx)](https://cdnjs.cloudflare.com/ajax/libs/xlsx/0.18.5/xlsx.full.min.js) loaded from CDN; Google Fonts loaded from CDN.
 Everything else is vanilla JS/CSS.

-## Browser support

-Any modern browser that supports ES6, CSS custom properties, and the FileReader API (Chrome 80+, Firefox 75+, Safari 14+, Edge 80+).

-## Acknoeledgment
+## Acknowledgment

-Application designed and built with the AI assistance of Claude by [Anthropic](https://anthropic.com)
+Application designed and built with the AI assistance of Claude by [Anthropic](https://anthropic.com).
+We acknolwedge the great support and service for the community of ODK.